Vatican to rein in sales of papal blessings, vendors cry foul

 While the Vatican capped the price outsiders could charge - 26 euros for plain models and 52 for elaborate ones - vendors were selling some for more than twice that.

-“We have had a lot of problems with that,” said Monsignor Diego Ravelli of the papal alms office, adding that the estimate of 500 jobs imperiled was “greatly exaggerated”.
+“We have had a lot of problems with that,” said Monsignor Diego Ravelli of the papal alms office, adding that the estimate of 500 jobs imperilled was “greatly exaggerated”.

 The Vatican gets three euros for each parchment made by outsiders.
 By excluding them, they will give more money to the needy.
 “It’s not a souvenir.
 You are not paying for a blessing but contributing to the pope’s charities,” Ravelli said.